It’s tax time: don’t overlook tax deductions in your bankruptcy case.

 All Chapter 13 trustees have information available on line for debtors whose cases they are administering.
 Usually, the instructions for how to access the information about your case are provided at the 341 meeting.

 Find the section of the trustee’s site that shows disbursements or payments.
 Locate the claim filed by your lender, or its servicer.
 The report will show how much has been disbursed on that claim.
 You’ll have to isolate what’s been paid in the last tax year.

 If you can’t sort the information for disbursements in a given period, you can look at the ledger of all disbursements; flag and total the payments to your lender.

 The IRS relies on 1099 forms sent to them, with copies to the taxpayer, to verify your right to the deduction.
 Since the lenders don’t seem to acknowledge Chapter 13 payments as interest, you’re on your own to back up your claim for a tax deduction.

 I suggest that you get a copy of the bank’s proof of claim, print off the trustee’s disbursement records, and save them along with a copy of your plan with your supporting tax documents.
 You’ll want to be able to back up your tax deduction should the IRS inquire.

 Other deductions hiding in the plan

 The same principle, that payments by the trustee are really payments attributable to you, the tax payer, applies to any deductible taxes or business expenses that the trustee has disbursed.

-There is no reason to let those tax deductions go to waste.
+There is no reason to let those tax deductions in bankruptcy go to waste.